Who We Are

-In 2023, the Council adopted a new governance structure which represents best practice for non-profit organisations.
-This has led to the appointment of three wholly independent directors (including the chair) and representatives from the Council’s executive team.
+In 2023, the Council adopted an updated governance structure aligned with best practice for non-profit organisations.
+This includes three wholly independent directors, including the Chair, alongside executive representation.

 Board members